 As noted in this article (and my previous blog posts) kernels are becoming even more complex and can easily consist of millions of lines of code.
 My previous advice of static analysis/auditing/fuzzing (defined here and here) still applies.
 These won’t detect every vulnerability but will significantly reduce them.
-As before writing more secure code using the development practices discussed in last year’s Pwn2Own post will reduce the vulnerability count even further; both now into the future.
+As before writing more secure code using the development practices discussed in last year’s Pwn2Own post will reduce the vulnerability count even further; both now and into the future.

 Just like last year Mozilla updated Firefox very quickly; this time in less than a day to version 59.0.1 and 52.7.2 ESR.

-I’ll update this post as the vulnerabilities disclosed during the contest are addressed.
 The full list of products exploited is provided below.
 Thank you.